For our tests we'll use the CLI (command line interface) version of Armbian. Download the image from https://www.armbian.com/bananapi-m64/

 After I plugged in the sdCard to the board the operating system started with the boot process.
 The bpi-m64 has 3 small (RGB) LEDs on the board.
 Only the red one lights up.
 After a few seconds the network card started to blink.

-I did a scan on my network with nmap do find the new board
+you configure it over SSH.
+Therefore I did a scan on my network with nmap do find the new board

 sudo nmap -sn 192.168.0.0/24